thecredibleway/thecredibleway-com/docs/faq/questions/arent-religions-the-cause-for-many-wars.md

 sidebar_position: 9
 toc_min_heading_level: 2
 toc_max_heading_level: 4
-title: Aren't religions the cause of many wars? | Christian Apologetics
+title: Aren't Religions the Cause of Wars? | Christian Apologetics
-sidebar_label: Aren't religions the cause of many wars?
+sidebar_label: Aren't Religions the Cause of Wars?
 description: Is religion the cause for many wars?
 We challenge this common claim, exploring historical evidence, the nature of atheistic regimes, and the link between faith and objective morality.
 keywords: ["Aren't religions the cause of wars?","Aren't religions the cause for so many wars","religion and war","Christianity and violence","atheism and morality","moral relativism","conscience and God","is religion dangerous"]
 ---

-# Aren't religions the cause of wars?
+# Aren't Religions the Cause of Wars?

 This is a common objection to religion in general, and Christianity in particular.
 Critics argue that religion is inherently divisive and violent, claiming it has caused more wars and bloodshed than any